The AI Wrapper Market in 2025

 What percentage of AI wrapper companies use subscription-based pricing models?

 Among AI wrapper companies, 60-70% use flat-rate subscriptions while 20-25% implement usage-based pricing, and 10-15% blend both with base subscription plus overages.
+We examine all effective pricing strategies and their impact on conversion rates in our report to build a profitable AI Wrapper.

 Source: AI Journal